satishmaha/Flurry-iOS/README.md

-This is a WebGL/Javascript port of Flurry from the original code by @calumr ( [website](https://web.archive.org/web/20100612005656/http://web.mac.com/calumr/iWeb/Calum%20Robinson/Flurry.html) ).
+This is a WebGL/Javascript port of Flurry from the original code by [Calum Robinson](https://github.com/calumr) ( [website](https://web.archive.org/web/20100612005656/http://web.mac.com/calumr/iWeb/Calum%20Robinson/Flurry.html) ).

 This was my first excercise in OpenGL, WebGL, Three.JS, reading Obj-/C/++ code, reading AltiVec code and porting a legacy app, all at once.
 As such, this port is unoptimal, buggy and may not be a 1:1 perfect implementation of flurry.
 But it works!

 ## Demo

 Demo can be found on [this page](http://roycurtis.github.io/Flurry-WebGL/).
 Press H to hide the settings GUI and press F11 for full-screen.

+## License

+Flurry-WebGL is licensed under the MIT license.
+See `LICENSE.md` for full notice.

 ## Structure